Next website update scheduled for 1/17, and includes the new Fruits & Vegetables section along with updates to the entire Plant Selection section.

-True annuals are plants that germinate, flower, set seed, and die all within a single season.
-Their main purpose is reproduction (setting seed), which is great news for gardeners since most annuals will bloom abundantly until that task is complete.
-By using techniques such as deadheading to prevent seed formation, many annuals will increase flower production and continue blooming vigorously until the first frost.
-To learn more about annuals, visit the website below.
+True annuals are plants that complete their entire life cycle—germinating, flowering, producing seed, and dying—within a single growing season.
+Their primary goal is reproduction, which benefits gardeners because most annuals will bloom heavily until that goal is reached.
+By using methods like deadheading to stop seed development, many annuals can extend flowering and remain vibrant until the first frost.
+To discover more about annuals, visit the website below.

 Zinnias are colorful, hardy annuals with nonstop blooms and pollinators.